 Have A Co-Signer

 Getting someone to co-sign your lease is another option.
-Your co-signer will need to meet the necessary credit qualifications.
+Your co-signer will need to meet the necessary credit qualifications so they'll need to have good credit.

 Keep in mind that if you skip out on your rent or get evicted for any reason, the landlord can legally go after the co-signer for the value of the lease.
 Use other people's credit sparingly and be more careful with it than your own.

 Whether you're able to get around the credit check altogether or you get approved for an apartment despite your credit history, expect to pay more money upfront.
-You'll might be required to pay a higher security deposit or several months of rent to move into your new apartment.
+You'll might be required to pay a higher security deposit or between one and three months of rent to move into your new apartment.

 If you don’t have the best credit and will be moving in the near future, start setting some money aside and begin looking for a new place as early as possible.
 The sooner you start looking, the more time you'll have to prepare.